csgillespie/efficientR/efficient-r-feedback-chapter2-rcotton.md

 Show don't tell.
 It would be nice to see an example or two of how much speed up you can get.
 I don't have a feel for whether this will give a 10% speed boost or a 10-fold speed boost.
 Which kinds of problems will changing this most affect?

+- There is now a graphic illustrating this and the basic explanation that matrix algebra is the area that recieves most speed-up.

 Also, getting set up to use this seems to be the main obstacle, so giving an outline of where to start would be helpful.

+- There is now a brief explanation of how to install OpenBLAS on Ubuntu.

 ### Section 2.5.2

 Google have taken over development of CXXR, another interpreter based on C++.

+- This is now described as the #1 alternative interpreter.
+It's now called Rho.

 > p23 "mentioning Julia"

 You are welcome to quote me as describing Julia as *MATLAB for hipsters*.

+- Thanks - I won't go there!

 ### Section 2.5.4

 Ex1.
 How do you find this out?

+- I've added the answer earlier in the section (sorry it got removed) and provided this hint: (Hint: you will need the **benchmarkme** package installed.)